Social Work, Powered by Purpose

 At the University of Denver Graduate School of Social Work, social justice is more than a buzzword.
 It is at the heart of everything we do — informing our education, focusing our research, propelling our community partnerships and fueling our commitment to equity.

 Looking for a community that shares your passion and your purpose?
 It’s right here, at GSSW.

-Jessica King, Doctoral Candidate
+Jessica King, PhD Graduate

 At GSSW, the faculty, staff and students take their commitment to social justice seriously.
 There is a palpable sense of agency among students to not merely be recipients of education but to take their roles as burgeoning changemakers in the social realm seriously.

 A Collaborative Community

 Our shared purpose to advance equity brings together some of social work’s brightest faculty, students and partners, who work collaboratively and across disciplines to respond to community needs such as homelessness and health care reform.
 We celebrate bold approaches to problem-solving and embrace the rich diversity of our extended community.

 With master’s degree programs online and on campus in Denver, in western Colorado and in the Four Corners region, the Graduate School of Social Work will prepare you for a career in social work and to create social change in your community — wherever you call home.

 On-Campus MSW Programs